GenomicsAotearoa/Introduction-to-R/docs/01-r-basics.md

     snp_positions <- c(8762685, 66560624, 67545785, 154039662)
     ```

-Once we have vectors, one thing we may want to do is specifically retrieve one
+Once we have vectors, one thing we may want to do is retrieve one
 or more values from our vector.
 To do so, we use **bracket notation**.
 We type
 the name of the vector followed by square brackets.
 In those square brackets
-we place the index (e.g. a number) in that bracket as follows:
+we place the index (i.e., a number that corresponds to the position of the value in the vector) in that bracket as follows:

 !!! r-project "r"